Skip to Main Content

 • In the Free version, search results are limited to max.
 10 articles and the search text length is restricted to 1000 words.

-• A trial for organization license is coming for the University of Turku during 2024.
+• A trial for organization license for the University of Turku is in use until 31st August 2025.

 • The application utilizes existing texts for its search, meaning it looks for articles based on a given text.